 How to do an elimination diet

-There are different types of elimination diets, which is where a registered dietitian or other healthcare professional can help guide you.
+There are different types of ways to do an elimination diet, such as elimination diet coaching, which is where a registered dietitian or other healthcare professional can help guide you.
 Someone with irritable bowel syndrome, for example, might do what’s referred to as a low FODMAP diet.
 This elimination diet removes fermentable sugars (high FODMAP foods) which may cause excess gas, bloating, abdominal pain, and/or diarrhea.

 A basic elimination diet plan is divided into two phases: the elimination phase and the reintroduction phase (an approach that’s also used for someone undergoing a low FODMAP diet).